MPCGPU: Real-Time Nonlinear Model Predictive Control through Preconditioned Conjugate Gradient on the GPU: Results

 We evaluate the performance of our underlying GBD-PCG linear system solver over its thousands of solves during each of our 100 NMPC trials running at a 500hz control rate and compare its performance to the state-of-the-art CPU-based QDLDL solver~\cite{stellato20osqp} operating in the same context.

 \textbf{Average Solve Time:} Our results show that our GPU based solver outperforms QDLDL across most problem sizes and is only marginally slower at the smallest problem size, obtaining as much as a 3.6x average speedup (see Figure~\ref{fig:solve-times}).
 This is driven by the GPU's ability to leverage large scale parallelism to gracefully scale to larger problem sizes.
 We note that the speedup plateaus at 256 knot points as we begin to run out of hardware resources on our specific GPU.
-These results show that unlike generic approaches~\cite{Schubiger20,naumov2011incomplete}, our domain-specific co-design approach enables the GPU to outperform the CPU even on moderately-sized linear systems (our experiments range from only 448 to 7,168 variables).
+These results show that unlike generic approaches that become performant at tens to hundreds of thousands of variables~\cite{Schubiger20,naumov2011incomplete}, our domain-specific co-design approach enables the GPU to outperform the CPU even on moderately-sized linear systems (our experiments range from 448 to 7,168 variables).

 \iffigs

 \fi

 \iffigs